Victoria Avenue, Perth

 Victoria Avenue is frequently used in the annual Channel 7 Christmas Pageant.

 Buildings

 St John's Pro-Cathedral is on the eastern side just north of the Hay Street intersection.

 On the corner of Victoria Avenue and St Georges Terrace, a school named Christian Brothers College existed.
 It was located at that site until 1961, when it was demolished.
 The site is currently occupied by the Duxton Hotel.

+Intersections

+All except Victoria Square are controlled by traffic lights.